-Since the completion of my PhD in 2008, I have successfully secured a series of fellowships and research awards.
-I was awarded an ESRC Postdoctoral Fellowship (2008/09), for early career academics, which allowed me to develop publications around my work with technology enthusiasts and the Science Museum.
+Academic Biography: I graduated from the University of Exeter in 2002 with BA (Hons) Geography with European Study.
+I then joined the Department of Geography at Royal Holloway, University of London, where I completed the MA Cultural Geography (Research) and my PhD on the culture of enthusiasm.
+In 2008, I was awarded a one-year ESRC Postdoctoral Fellowship to disseminate my PhD findings.
 Since March 2009, I have worked as Associate Research Fellow on the ESF-funded project ‘From Climate to Landscape: Imagining the Future’ (CLIF), which connects my work on enthusiasm to understanding the local effects of climate change.
-I have also secured research funds from the RGS, for a study with the British Trust for Ornithology exploring the role, contribution and value of the volunteer to knowledge of the effects of climate change and subsequent conservation policy.
-Finally, I have a small grant from the British Academy to research ‘Cultures of Architectural Enthusiasm’, investigating how volunteer guides articulate, experience and interpret 20th century architecture.
+I have also secured research funds from the Royal Geographical Society (with IBG), for a study exploring the role, contribution and value of the volunteer wetland bird counters to knowledge of the effects of climate change and subsequent conservation policy.
+I am also Co-I (with Dr Hannah Neate (UCLan)) on a British Academy small grant researching ‘Cultures of Architectural Enthusiasm’ in order to investigate how volunteer guides articulate, experience and interpret 20th century architecture.
+From April to September 2012, I worked as an AHRC research fellow at the Science Museum on a project gathering the stories and memories of women who worked on the telephone switchboard in Enfield between 1925 and 1960.
+This also involved an exhibition and project blog.

 Hilary,